Learning About ARBs

 Introduction

-ARBs (angiotensin II receptor blockers) block a hormone that makes blood vessels narrow.
+Angiotensin II receptor blockers (ARBs) block a hormone that makes blood vessels narrow.
 As a result, the blood vessels relax and widen.
 This lowers blood pressure.
-ARBs also put more water and salt into the urine.
-This also lowers blood pressure.
+These medicines also put more water and salt (sodium) into the urine.
+This lowers blood pressure too.

 ARBs can treat: